flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

 ### Keyboard accelerators

-In addition to tab traversal, desktop and web users are accustomed to having various keyboard shortcuts bound to actions.
+In addition to tab traversal, desktop and web users are accustomed to having various keyboard shortcuts bound to specific actions.
 Whether it’s the `Delete` key for quick deletions or `Control+N` for a new document, be sure to consider the different accelerators your users expect.
 The keyboard is a powerful